 Naturally it’s not just the young that struggle with hearing impairment – deafness is often associated with the elderly population as our senses begin to fade as we grow older.

-The UK has a number of charitable bodies and organisations dedicated to assisting the elderly with hearing loss.
+The UK and USA both have a number of charitable bodies and organizations dedicated to assisting the elderly with hearing loss.
 With almost half of all adults over the age of 50 experiencing some degree of hearing loss, these resources deserve our support.

 - Action on Hearing Loss, formerly known as the Royal Institute for the Deaf, offer advice to employees and visitors to residential care homes.

-- Age UK and the Royal Voluntary Service offer insights into the warning signs of hearing loss, and what action should be taken in such an event.
+- Age UK, the Royal Voluntary Serviceand the National Institute on Aging offer insights into the warning signs of hearing loss, and what action should be taken in such an event.

 - The NHS can offer insight into how to get a hearing aid should this assistance be required.

 While the use of subtitles and closed captions are becoming increasingly prevalent to assist anybody living with a hearing impairment and viewing a screen, sign language remains a hugely popular method of communication among the deaf community.

 Sign language was acknowledged as an official language in the UK as of 2013, and American Sign Language is accepted as a foreign language credit by many major American educational establishments.
 There are a number of resources online for anybody looking to learn more about this critical form of interaction.